gquintana/beepbeep/README.md

 * Prepare a database for unit testing with JUnit
 * Setup and configure database for production use

-With the same tool, these scripts can be ran on:
+With the same tool, these scripts can be run on:
 * SQL scripts on relational databases using JDBC driver
 * Sense scripts on Elasticsearch
 * CQL scripts on Cassandra